Update - November 2022

-The planning study for an eastern link road is continuing as we work to identify a preferred alignment later in 2021.
+The planning study for an eastern link road is continuing as we work to identify a preferred alignment.
+Some of our studies are taking longer than anticipated and we now expect to announce a preferred alignment in 2023.

 There is no funding for the construction of an eastern link road.